Skip to content

 --level <level> Filter by log level

---name <name> Filter by logger name
+--name <pattern> Filter by logger name

 --start <date> Start date (ISO format)